-Irish Herbalism was outlawed in 1695 under strict Penal Laws imposed by the British who occupied Ireland and treated the Native Irish as subhuman for 800 years.
-The Irish were not allowed to have a profession, practice medicine, be educated, own land or livestock, speak Irish, and much more.
-These laws ended the legacy of Herbalism on both sides of her family and no one in her present-day family knew anything about this long history.
+Irish Herbalism was outlawed in 1695 under strict Penal Laws imposed by the British who occupied Ireland for 800 years and treated Native Irish as subhuman.
+It became illegal to have a profession, practice medicine, be educated, own land or livestock, speak Irish, practice their religion, and much more.
+These laws ended the legacy of Herbalism for both sides of her family.
 Donna's mother was an intuitive healer while she was growing up and she believes that was the genesis of her healing endeavors.
-Epigenetics shaped Donna, leading her first to Nursing and then to Herbalism.

-Donna honors and is grateful to the cultures that held onto these healing traditions and especially to her Afro-Guyanese teacher Karen Rose, of Sacred Vibes Apothecary, for sharing her broad depth of knowledge.
+Donna honors and is grateful to the cultures that preserved these traditions, especially to her Afro-Guyanese teacher Karen Rose, of Sacred Vibes Apothecary, for sharing her broad depth of knowledge.

-Located at 810 Washington Ave, Brooklyn, the shop is open daily from 12-7pm and is closed Tuesdays so Donna can make all the products for the shop.
+Located at 810 Washington Ave, Brooklyn, the shop is open daily from 12-7pm and is closed Tuesdays so Donna can make all of her tinctures and salves.

 Herbalism is Social Practice for Donna.
 As an artist, she also creates sculptures that embody her diverse past, merging care-based activities, organic forms, and the body.
 To see more of her art, visit donnacleary.net